Essays/the things i miss the most from my time as a phd

 Outside of the academic environment, it becomes harder to meet people doing this type of cutting edge work, people who pose themselves hard problems.
 I miss the seminars and random talks by invited speakers.

-If someone is starting their Ph.D. or postdoc, I would strongly recommend them to pay attention to the random encounters.
+If someone is starting their Ph.D. or postdoc, I would strongly recommend them to pay attention to every opportunity for random encounters.
 They won't happen in different contexts.

 These are the other notes that link to this one.